-Refer to the unit filter size chart in the appendix for filter size information.
+Refer to the unit recommended filter size chart for filter size information.

 Filters installed external to the unit should be sized in accordance with their manufacturer recommendations.
 A throwaway filter must be sized for a maximum face velocity of 300 feet per minute.